eezstreet/SWATEliteForce/README.md

 # VERSION HISTORY #

+#### v6.4
+ - Fixed SEF bug: When a player dies, it lists the killer instead of the person who died as "fallen"

 #### v6.3
  - Added a new weapon: Suppressed P90
  - The Uzi, TEC-9 and AKM have flashlights now.
 (The TEC-9 always did, and does not have a modified model)